- volunteers signed up

 Consolidating all the data to one integrated database was the first big step––and the only way the group could effectively distribute leadership throughout their community at scale.
 The goal was to create a network of roads with individual representatives, who funneled up to road leads reporting into local coordinators, each in contact with an area lead.
 This system would make it possible for one area lead to cover up to twenty-five roads––serving hundreds of citizens––by distributing work outward.
 Clearly defining and tracking the volunteer roles involved was a critical part of making that happen.

 “The system that Oliver has set up has facilitated all of our work.
 I’m not quite sure how we would have done without it.
 It was quickly getting far too big and complicated for us to cope without a more tailored solution,” says Helen.

 Paths & Goals

-- Customers who organize on NationBuilder use trackable paths and goals to turn site visitors into donors.
+- Leaders who organize on NationBuilder use trackable paths and goals to move supporters up the ladder of engagement.

 With their digital infrastructure in place, Helen and Ben now have a Gmail account linked to their nation where they receive automatic notifications when a new volunteer has signed up.
 Then, they reach out via phone to welcome the new volunteer to the network and share some guidelines for how to get started.
 Once the volunteer is caught up, they’re introduced to their local coordinator, who puts them in touch with the right road representative.
 All this activity is tracked in the Tooting Together nation through paths, which show area leads exactly where each volunteer is in their onboarding process, making it that much easier to manage their involvement.
 And with the quick influx of volunteers the initiative has seen––smooth and effective volunteer management has been critical to their success as a grassroots, community-led effort.